 - Specify that the computer and email system are for authorized purposes only.
-While on company time any use of the Company’s equipment is to be used solely for business activities related to the performance of an employee’s job responsibilities.
+State clearly that while on company time any use of the Company’s equipment is to be used solely for business activities related to the performance of an employee’s job responsibilities.

 - Set clear expectations of employee privacy.
-Trends indicate that the majority of email policies currently in place state clearly that while on company time, employees should not expect to have any privacy when using company owned equipment and resources.
+Trends indicate that the majority of email policies currently in place explicitly include that while on company time, employees should not expect to have any privacy when using company owned equipment and resources.

 - Establish monitoring as the right of the employer.
 It should be expected and acknowledged.

-- Make sure employees understand attention should be taken to avoid including copyrighted material.
+- Make sure employees understand attention should be taken to avoid improper use of copyrighted material.

 - Outline specific types of content that should be avoided in email messages.